sympy/sympy/doc/src/guides/solving/solve-ode.md

 - *which SciPy functions? from https://docs.scipy.org/doc/scipy/reference/integrate.html?highlight=ode?*

-Here is an example of solving an ordinary differential equation algebraically:
+Here is an example of solving an ordinary differential equation algebraically using {func}`~.dsolve`:

 ```py
 >>> from sympy import Function, dsolve, Derivative